bentoml/OpenLLM/openllm-client/README.md

 coming from OpenLLM, the client can be accessed via `openllm.client`.

-It provides somewhat of a "similar" APIs to [`bentoml.Client`](https://docs.bentoml.com/en/latest/guides/client.html) (via `openllm_client.benmin`) for interacting with OpenLLM server.
+It provides somewhat of a "similar" APIs to [`bentoml.Client`](https://docs.bentoml.com/en/latest/guides/client.html) (via `openllm_client.min`) for interacting with OpenLLM server.
 This can also be extended to use with general BentoML server as well.

 > [!NOTE]